Trying to escape the heat in Brisbane and looking for some outdoor fun? Look no further: Northbrook Gorges is the perfect hike for these hot days.

-Northbrook Gorges are only one hour away from Brisbane City, in D’Aguilar National Park.
+Northbrook Gorges are only one hour away from Brisbane City, in D’Aguilar National Park (where you’ll also find the popular Cedar Creek Waterfall).
 Head in the direction of Wivenhoe Lookout and drive 3.5km down the road.
 You’ll find a small car park on the right just after the Northbrook Creek bridge.
 That’s where you can walk down to the river.
 Once you reach the river, turn right, pass under the bridge and walk until you reach the gorges!

 Did you like this article about Northbrook Gorges?
 Add it to your Pinterest board: